What is Anti-social behaviour?

 2 Vulnerable Victim of Anti Social Behaviour definition is;

 - A vulnerable person is one whose experience and/or effect of harm as a result of the incident is likely to be more significant because of their individual personal circumstances.

 3 Repeat Victim of Anti Social Behaviour definition is;

-- repeat victimisation occurs when the same person or address is subjected to a third incident of ASB within a rolling 12 month period.
+- Repeat victimisation occurs when the same person or address is subjected to a third incident of anti-social behaviour within a rolling 12 month period.